 Upcoming: even though the Halloween Party is just behind us, plans are being made for Christmas in Mount Holly to be held on Saturday, December 14th at 4:00 pm in the Library & Community Center building.
 There will be Caroling for all led by Kevin Hollebeek and the traditional reading of The Night Before Christmas by Barbara Palotta.
 Most important of all, a visit from who else...
 Santa Claus!
-Refreshments will be served in the Community Room after all of the festivities.
-Please bring some finger food to share; all beverages will be provided.
-We hope to see you all, young and young at heart, on December 14th!
+Refreshments will beginning at 9:00 pm